nwheels-io/NWheels/README.md

     }
 }
 ```

+There's more under the hood.
+For instance, default web stack includes RESTful API endpoint, where transaction scripts are one type of supported resources.
+The endpoint transparently allows invocation of resources through HTTP and other protocols, subject to authorization requirements.

-The above `Hello` method can be invoked through HTTP by a `POST` request to URL like `http://localhost:5000/tx/HelloWorld/Hello`, with JSON body:
+Here, `Hello` method can be invoked through HTTP `POST` request to `http://localhost:5000/tx/HelloWorld/Hello`, with JSON body:

 ```
 {name: "nwheels"}
 ```

 The endpoint will reply with JSON:

 ```
 {result: "Hello world, from nwheels!"}
 ```

-Authorization requirements can either be declared in-place (e.g., with `[SecurityCheck.AllowAnonymous]` attribute), or separately through API.
-Those requirements are transparently enforced throughout the execution path.
+Authorization requirements can either be declared in-place (the `[SecurityCheck.AllowAnonymous]` attribute in this example), or configured as sets of rules through authorization API.
+The rules can be hard-coded or loaded from a persistent storage (e.g. DB).
+Authorization rules are transparently enforced throughout all  execution paths.

 #### HelloWorldApp.cs - web app
-NWheels supports declarative user interface, which dramatically boosts developers productivity.
-Similar to business logic, the developer is not concerned with front-end/UX and client-server communication.

-UI is declared on top of high-level conceptual models, abstracted from any concrete technology stack.
-The models concentrate on structure, navigation, and functionality.
-Lower-level presentation details are not concerned.
+The next piece is user interface.
+NWheels dramatically boosts development and maintenance productivity by supporting declarative UI.
+The UI is declared through high-level conceptual models, abstracted from concrete technology stacks.

+The models focus on UI structure, navigation, and binding to business data and capabilities.
+Lower-level front-end/UX and client/server communication details are not concerned on this level.
 ```
 [WebAppComponent]
 public class HelloWorldApp : WebApp<Empty.SessionState>